jeanffy/peloche/README.md

 ### Resources

-If any resource is added to the `etc/resources` directory, the command `go generate` needs to be run to update the `infra/ui/assets/assets.go` file.
+If any resource is added to the `assets/embed` directory, the command `go generate ./cmd/peloche` needs to be run to update the `internal/infra/ui/assets/assets.go` file.

 ### External libraries used